alvaroczrm/alvaroczrm/README.md

 ### Hi there 👋
 ### I am just an entusiact of technology, trying to learn new skills along i discover the infinity oportunities that this digital world is up to offer us, i am currently focusing on learning programing lenguajes, like Java, JavaScript, Python, java for Android and whatever more is to come!

-- 🔭 I’m currently working on my skills with java and python as a backend and android developer
+- 🔭 I’m currently working on my skills as fullstack developper
-- 🌱 I’m currently learning ...
-Java, JavaScript, HTML, CSS, Python, API Development with PHP..
+- 🌱 I’m currently using ...
+Java, JavaScript, Vue.js ,HTML, CSS, Python, Android, Flutter & Dart, API Development with PHP..
+- 🏦 I have worked at Nexodo S.L ...
+- ⚡ Currently looking for a job!
 <!-- - 👯 I’m looking to collaborate on ...
-##- 🤔 I’m looking for help with ...

 ##- 💬 Ask me about ... -->
 - 📫 How to reach me: alvaroczrm@gmail.com
 <!--## Github Stats